prominence-eosc/docs/time-series.md

      $PROMINENCE_URL/ts
 ```
 No job id needs to be specified as this is done automatically.
 Data can only be added to the time-series database
-using the access token provided to jobs.
+using the access token provided to jobs, but data can be read using any access token.
+Users can only read the
+time-series data associated with their own jobs.

 Time-series data can be retrieved from the endpoint `$PROMINENCE_URL/ts/<job id>`, for example for data in the above form:
 ```json